LyokoAPI/LyokoAPIDoc/docs/LyokoPlugin/introduction.md

 #LyokoPlugin Introduction
 Welcome plugin developer.

-In this introduction we'll go over some rules we need to call a plugin LAPI-Compliant.
+In this introduction we'll go over some rules we need to call a plugin LAPI-Compliant.<br>
 If you think your plugin conforms to all these rules, you can apply to get verified and appear on our list!

 #Creating your Plugin
-To create your plugin, you will need the LyokoAPI.dll and reference to it in your project.
+To create your plugin, you will need the LyokoAPI.dll and reference to it in your project.<br>
 How to do this depends on your IDE, but a short google search will help you.

-You must declare one class that extends the LyokoPlugin class.
+You must declare one class that extends the LyokoPlugin class.<br>
 This will be recognized by the Application as your plugin.

 ##OnEnable()
-This is the method that will 'start' your plugin.
+This is the method that will 'start' your plugin.<br>
 In it, you should initialize all the variables you wish to use, and register your listeners.<br>
 (see [EventSummary](../LyokoAPI/Events/EventSummary.md) for more info)